 Take care with traffic as the ability to judge distances from moving cars will probably also be diminished.
 Hearing is also impaired in the old dog, so that your commands or words of warning may go unheeded.

-One of the most likely sources of discomfort for your old dog or cat are its teeth.
+One of the most likely sources of discomfort for your old dog or cat is its teeth.
 Frequently scaly deposits collect on the teeth and as these build up the gum recedes and exposes the tooth roots.

 Health conditions in senior dogs